 When you get a job and stop receiving cash assistance, the “clock stops ticking” on your 60-month limit.
 Any time you have left will remain available to use for a future emergency.
 There are, however, certain situations in which you may qualify for continued cash assistance after 60 months.

-• Once a dependent child turns 18 and has graduated high school, they must apply for assistance on their own.
+- Once a dependent child turns 18 and is no longer in high school or equivalent, they must apply for assistance on their own.

-• If teen parents receive benefits, those months are not counted toward the 60-month limit until the teen parent turns 18 and graduates high school.
+- If teen parents receive benefits, those months are not counted toward the 60-month limit until the teen parent turns 18 and is no longer in high school or equivalent.

-• Full-time caretaker for dependent child or child with a disability or family member
+- You provide full time care for dependent child or child with a disability or family member.

 When you reach your 48th month of cash assistance, you will be required to participate in the Supportive Assistance to Individuals and Families (SAIF) program.
 Unless it is determined otherwise, you must participate in SAIF as a condition of continued eligibility for cash assistance benefits.
 A WFNJ case manager will discuss more about this with you when you get close to your 48th month.